Accounting Schools in South Carolina

 Top Master’s in Accounting Programs in South Carolina

-Clemson University’s School of Accountancy and Finance has a Master of Professional Accountancy program which exceeds the South Carolina state education requirements for CPAs.
+Clemson University’s School of Accountancy and Finance has a Master of Professional Accountancy (MPAcc) program which typically meets the South Carolina state education requirements for CPAs.
 The program may be taken on a part-time or full-time basis; with full-time study, the program can be completed in one calendar year.
 The core curriculum includes courses in Tax Research, Advanced Accounting Problems, and Law for Professional Accountants.
 Specialization courses include Forensics & Analysis, International & Special Topics in Taxation, Taxation of Flowthrough Entities, and Financial Auditing.
 Competitively awarded assistantships and fellowships are available to academically qualified graduate students.
-The Association to Advance Collegiate Schools of Business accredited program is challenging and prepares students well for careers as CPAs and leaders in practice.
-Clemson University is ranked #62 in National Universities by US News, which notes its affordable tuition, active student life thanks to over 325 student clubs and organizations, and pristine setting on Hartwell Lake.
+The Association to Advance Collegiate Schools of Business (AASCB)-accredited program is challenging and prepares students well for careers as CPAs and leaders in practice.
+Clemson University is ranked #66 (tie) in National Universities by US News, which notes its affordable tuition, active student life thanks to over 400 student clubs and organizations, and pristine setting on Hartwell Lake.

 College of Charleston (Charleston, SC)

 College of Charleston offers a Master of Science in Accountancy (MSAcc) for aspiring career accountants that prepares students not only for the CPA requirements in South Carolina but to act in leadership roles in business.
 The MSAcc degree can be pursued on a specialization track in Financial Reporting/Assurance or Taxation.
-Students may elect to add a third specialization in International Accounting, which includes European study abroad courses, to either of the two core tracks.
-The 30 credit hour program includes two required courses in Accounting Theory and Contemporary Accountancy Issues, allowing the remainder of courses to be chosen as electives to complement students’ career goals and interests.
-This full-time program holds accreditation by the Association to Advance Collegiate Schools of Business.
-College of Charleston has been ranked #12 in Regional Universities (South) by US News, a prestigious standing that reflects the school’s academic rigorousness and commitment to student success.
+Students may also elect to add a specialization in International Accounting, which includes European study abroad courses, to either of the two core tracks.
+The 30-credit hour program includes two required courses in Accounting Theory and Contemporary Accountancy Issues, allowing the remainder of courses to be chosen as electives to complement students’ career goals and interests.
+This full-time program holds accreditation by the Association to Advance Collegiate Schools of Business (AASCB).
+College of Charleston has been ranked #11 in Regional Universities (South) by US News, a prestigious standing that reflects the school’s academic rigorousness and commitment to student success.

 University of South Carolina (Columbia, SC)